EthanMaxBallou/LifetimeEarningsRisk/Paper/PaperDirections.md

+To - Do

+1. Do categorical variables for education - binned (no HS diploma, HS, College, postgrad)
+2. Do categorical for cohort and industry
+3. Maybe a age interaction with cohort or something
+4. Or an age^2 interaction with under 25, 25-35, 35-40, etc
+4. Draft paper

-List of possible directions of research
+List of possible of research extensions

 1. Gamma effect on fertility
 2. Shocks to sex ratio and its effects on gamma (or vice versa)